Planning & Building

 All permits, including those for land development, residential, the non-residential use of property, business licensing, building, remodeling, signs, and archaeology may be obtained at the Planning and Building Department or in the Planning & Building Permits, Forms and Applications library.

 San Marco Avenue Design Guidelines Update

 The City of St. Augustine has initiated the second part of a project to update the existing "Design Standards for Entry Corridors".
 This area includes San Marco Avenue from West Castillo Drive north to the intersection of San Marco Avenue and North Ponce de Leon Boulevard (Welcome fountain).
 Again, one of the main goals of the update is to make the guidelines clearer and easier to work with.
-Review the latest draft of the update to the San Marco Avenue Design Standards here.
+Review the final draft of the update to the San Marco Avenue Design Standards here.
 Send an email to the consultant coordinator, Jeremy Marquis (firstname.lastname@example.org) or city project planner Amy Skinner (email@example.com) to offer input.
 To learn more about the Design Standards Update, the original Entry Corridor Design Standards, the public workshops, and how to become more involved in the process, visit the San Marco Avenue Design Guideline Update page.